Symbiota/Symbiota-Documentation/versioned_docs/version-3.3/4-Editor_Guide/7-Editing_Searching_Records/1-symbiota_data_fields.md

 ### Uncertainty

 The accuracy of the georeference coordinates in meters (numeric value only).
 This is measured as the radius of a circle where the true point would be found if known.
 If coordinates are collected using a GPS, than the accuracy would be the error found within the GPS unit (usually around 10m).
 While previously collected specimens that have coordinates on the label recorded by the collector typically do not state the source of the coordinates (GPS, map, etc), it is typically a good assumption that the coordinates are accurate within one to two hundred meters.
-If the locality details are vague such as just "Grand Canyon", then the coordinates should be the centroid within the uncertainty encompassing the greater area where the specimen may have been collected.
-If the locality is "Boynton Canyon, Sedona", the uncertainty would be about 1500 m.
+If the locality details are vague such as just "`Grand Canyon`, then the coordinates should be the centroid within the uncertainty encompassing the greater area where the specimen may have been collected.
+If the locality is `Boynton Canyon, Sedona`, the uncertainty would be about 1500 m.
 This field autofills when using GeoLocate for georeferencing.<br></br>
 **Examples:** `42000` `100`<br></br>
 See Darwin Core's [coordinateUncertaintyInMeters](https://dwc.tdwg.org/terms/#dwc:coordinateUncertaintyInMeters)

 ### Datum

-The geographic system that was used to get the coordinates.
+The geographic system that was used when determining the coordinates.
 This field autofills when using [GeoLocate](http://www.museum.tulane.edu/geolocate/) or the Mapping tool for georeferencing.<br></br>
 **Examples:** `NAD27` `NAD83` `WGS84`<br></br>
 See Darwin Core's [geodeticDatum](https://dwc.tdwg.org/terms/#dwc:geodeticDatum)

 ### Verbatim Coordinates

-Enter coordinate vlaues here from the specimen label if they are in a format other than decimal degrees.
-If your coordinates are in "degrees, minutes, seconds", "UTM", or "township-range-section" (TRS) format, click the "F" button to view the formatting tools.
-Fill in the appropriate box with the coordinates on your label and click the Insert Values button.
-Valid values in "degrees-minutes-seconds" or "UTM" formats will be automatically converted into decimal latitude and longitude values.
-If a value has previously been entered into the Verbatim Coordinates field, you can try to click the double arrows ("&lt;&lt;") to the left of this field to try to auto-convert them into decimal latitude and longitude.
-Township-range-section coordinates cannot be automatically converted in the data entry form, but they may be converted into an appropriate georeference using the GEOLocate tool.
+Coordinate values as transcribed from a specimen label, locality leger, or field notes if they were not originally recorded decimal degrees.
+If your coordinates are in Degrees-Minutes-Seconds (DMS), Universal Transverse Mercator (UTM), or the Township-Range-Section" (TRS) format, click the "F" button to view the formatting tools.
+Fill in the appropriate box with the coordinates on your label and select the appropriate "Insert Values" button.
+Valid values in DMS or UTM formats will automatically convert into decimal degree values.
+If a value has previously been entered into the Verbatim Coordinates field, you can try to click the double arrows (&lt;&lt;) to the left of this field to try to auto-convert them into decimal degrees format.
+TRS coordinates cannot be automatically converted in the data entry form, but they may be converted into an appropriate georeference using the GEOLocate tool.
 For more information about this and about using the coordinate tools, [see this tutorial video](https://www.youtube.com/watch?v=XyYPYJ1guMY&t=70s).<br></br>
 **Examples:** `34° 13.940' N 112° 2.370' W` `12 420944E 4064025N` `TRS: T40N R32E S29`<br></br>
 See Darwin Core's [verbatimCoordinates](https://dwc.tdwg.org/terms/#dwc:verbatimCoordinates)